robfatland/zero2x/baboons_dynamoDB/README.md

 pre-installed. `boto3` is a library for talking to the Amazon cloud.
 Here is the procedure outline.

-- configure and clean up a tabular .csv file
+- **Your machine** Configure and clean up a tabular .csv file
   - store it on your local computer
   - or stage it to AWS S3 object storage (you will need the URL and the CSV file must be public)
-- configure a credentials file
+- **Your machine** Configure a credentials file
-- set up a DynamoDB RDS
+- **AWS Console** Set up a DynamoDB RDS
   - This includes a blank table
   - Configure the read and write speeds to minimize cost
-- load the file to the DynamoDB table using `dynamo_upload.py` provided here
+- **Your machine** Load the data to this DynamoDB table using `dynamo_upload.py` provided here
+- **Your machine** Prepare the Lambda function code as a zip file
-- create a lambda function supporting the API
+- **AWS Console** Create a lambda function supporting the API
+  - Import the zip file you created above
-  - ensure that it references the `baboons` table in this accounts DynamoDB
+  - Ensure your Lambda function references the DynamoDB table you created above
-- associate an API Gateway (AWS service) from the AWS console, preferred method
+- **AWS Console** Associate an API Gateway (AWS service)
-  - cli also feasible
+  - This can also be done from your machine using the AWS CLI
-- test
+- Test the interface

-### Tabular data file
+### Prepare your tabular data file

 ### Configure AWS credentials